-When busy patients are out and about and rushing to get their last minute shopping done and more importantly, fill those last-minute prescriptions and forgotten office visits before the end of the year, you want to be top of mind (in a good way) during the happiest season of the year.
+Well, when busy patients are out and about and rushing to get their last minute shopping done and more importantly, fill those last-minute prescriptions and forgotten office visits before the end of the year, you want to be top of mind (in a good way) during the happiest season of the year, don’t you?

 That’s where your Fall Planning comes in.